 🚗 Travel distance: Naeroyfjord -> Geirangerfjord: approx. 300km (6h)

 Day 8: Geirangerfjord

-We took the Gamle Strynefjellsveg.
+We took the Gamle Strynefjellsveg on our roadtrip through Norway.
 The 27 km long National Tourist Route leads through beautiful and varied mountain landscapes and should be driven in any case.

 Tip: Best photo spot at Geirangerfjord